Technical Notes |

 For these versions of Reflection to successfully access an SSH server, the server must be configured to use an sftp subsystem to provide file transfer capabilities.
 Most SSH servers, including the OpenSSH servers, can be configured to support SFTP and have an sftp subsystem.

 * The number "2" in "scp2" and "sftp2" is there to indicate that the scp2 and sftp2 file transfer utilities behave like, and support the switches used by, the F-Secure SSH's scp2 and sftp2 utilities. scp2 and sftp2 are included in the current product to facilitate the smooth migration from F-Secure SSH Windows clients to Reflection for Secure IT and Reflection Windows clients.
-For further details, see Technical Note 1893.
+For further details, see KB 7021948.

 The following sections detail what happens in the background when scp based on OpenSSH (using SCP over SSH) or scp/sftp (using SFTP) are used.